Weekly Market Commentary

 Markets this Week (mid-day Friday)

-3. Stocks – higher…as of mid-day all five major global stock indexes are higher this week, knowing that the last hour of trading will be dominated by options expiration today.
+3. Stocks – lower…as of mid-day all five major global stock indexes we track are lower in the 1% range

-4. Commodities – higher…5 of 6 sectors in BCOM Index are higher so far this week; only Base Metals are lower
+4. Commodities – mixed…4 of 6 sectors in BCOM Index are lower so far this week; only Precious Metals and Energy are higher

 Next Week